-The atmospheric component of CNRM-CM6-1 is version 6.3 of the global atmospheric model ARPEGE-Climat (Voldoire 119 et al., 2019).
-It uses a semi-Lagrangian numerical integration scheme and has 91 verticals levels with a high-top level at 0.01 120 hPa.
+The atmospheric component of CNRM-CM6-1 is version 6.3 of the global atmospheric model ARPEGE-Climat (Voldoire 113 et al., 2019).
+It uses a semi-Lagrangian numerical integration scheme and has 91 verticals levels with a high-top level at 0.01 114 hPa.
 The model is based on cycle 37 of the ARPEGE/IFS system.
-This model is coupled to the surface component SURFEX, 121 122 which shares the same grid and time step (Masson et al., 2013).
-The ocean component is NEMO3.6 (Madec et al., 2017), 123 which includes 75 vertical levels.
+This model is coupled to the surface component SURFEX, 115 which shares the same grid and time step (Masson et al., 2013).
+The ocean component is NEMO3.6 (Madec et al., 2017), 116 which includes 75 vertical levels.
 The sea ice component is Gelato 6 which is embedded into the ocean component.
-Gelato 6 uses five ice thickness categories, in which each category treats the snow as a single layer, while ice is simulated with a 124 nine-layer vertical discretization (Voldoire et al., 2019).
-The coupling between the atmosphere and ocean-sea ice components 125 is performed using the OASIS3-MCT software (Craig et al., 2017) at a 1hr frequency.
-126
+Gelato 117 118 6 uses five ice thickness categories, in which each category treats the snow as a single layer, while ice is simulated with a nine-layer vertical discretization (Voldoire et al., 2019).
+The coupling between the atmosphere and ocean-sea ice components 119 is performed using the OASIS3-MCT software (Craig et al., 2017) at a 1hr frequency.
+120

 The first configuration, CNRM-CM6-1 (hereafter CNRM-LR), uses the Tl127 grid for the atmosphere, which has a nominal horizontal resolution of 130 km, and the eORCA1 horizontal grid for the ocean (Table 1), which is an extension of the ORCA1 tripolar grid that differs from ORCA1 by the use of two quasi-isotropic bipolar grids south of 67° S instead of the former Mercator grid (Voldoire et al., 2019).
 The second configuration, CNRM-CM6-1-HR (hereafter CNRM-HR), uses the Tl359 grid for the atmosphere, which has a nominal horizontal resolution of 50 km, and the eORCA025 horizontal grid for the ocean.
-The vertical resolutions are similar for both configurations and both components (atmosphere and ocean), and enable to simulate the QBO (Richter et al., 2020).
+The vertical resolutions are similar for both configurations and both components (atmosphere and ocean).